IjzerenHein/famous-bling/README.md

 famous-bling
 ============

-Surface templates &amp; styles similar to bootstrap for famo.us
+View templates (with animations) to jumpstart your project or for production use.

 **THIS PROJECT IS UNDER CONSTRUCTION**